Looking after our clothes and keeping them for longer is one of the most effective ways of reducing the carbon footprint of our wardrobes.

 1. Wash on a cold and treat gently.

 Please always refer to your specific fabrics instructions but most cellulosic fabrics should be washed at or below 30º.
 Tencel™ and Ecovero™ Viscose are sensitive to abrasion, so to avoid them being bashed around too much in your machine make sure you’re not doing too light a load as this gives more room in the drum for your clothes to move around.
 Additionally, try putting your item in a laundry bag then rolling it up neatly and securing with safety pins.
-It will still clean but will be subjected to much less abrasion.
+It will still clean your item but will be subjected to much less abrasion and its the abrasion during washing that causes fabric wear out.

 2. Use a non-bio washing detergent.